MarkArranz/dotnet-grpc-json-transcoding/README.md

     info: Microsoft.Hosting.Lifetime[0]
     ```

-3. Note the HTTP `localhost` address on the second line of the output.
+3. Open the HTTP `localhost` address located on the second line of the output in your browser.
-4. Using your browser, navigate to the `/swagger` path of the localhost address.
+4. Append `/swagger` to the path of the localhost address.
    * For example, if I got the output above, I would navigate to: [http://localhost:5000/swagger](http://localhost:5000/swagger)